Flu Shot (30 Rock): Plot

 Meanwhile, Jack wants to spend time with his girlfriend, Elisa (Salma Hayek), but her job as a nurse does not allow it.
 While taking care of an elderly man named Mr. Templeton (George Bartenieff), who suffers from dementia, Jack persuades her to spend time with him, to which Elisa gives in to, and results in the two bringing Mr. Templeton along on their dates.
 One day, as they prepare to go out again, Jack and Elisa are shocked when Mr. Templeton's son, Michael (Scott Bryce), visits unexpectedly.
-The elderly man tells his son about the late night escapades, though Elisa tells the son that his story is not true.
+The elderly man tells his son about the late night escapades, though Elisa tells the son that the old man was watching cartoons and, because of his dementia, thinks what happened on TV happened in real life.
 As Elisa distracts the son, Jack tries to leave the apartment, until Mr. Templeton sees him.
 Jack explains his situation with Elisa to Mr. Templeton, which he understands, and promises Jack he will not tell his son anything more of the late nights.

 At the 30 Rock studios, Jenna Maroney (Jane Krakowski) and Tracy Jordan (Tracy Morgan), the stars of TGS, decide they want to help the sick crew.
 They think about getting the crew soup but are too lazy to do it; instead they decide that laughter is the best medicine.
 Jenna and Tracy, dressed as clowns, put on a very unsuccessful show at the TGS stage where they end up throwing a pie on Liz's face.
 The crew stands up for Liz until they see the red dot where she received the shot.
 She confesses that she chose the vacation over the crew, as she later was told by Cerie that the hotel had rooms available, which results in the crew hating her for it.
+Later as she discusses the situation with Jack (who is dismissive of the crew concerns), both suffer adverse reactions to the shot.